viralpraxis/local_ip_checker/README.md

 # Local IP Checker

-Simple ruby gem that provides checking if given URL resolves to local IP address.
+Simple ruby gem that provides checking if given URL resolves to local IPv4/IPv6 address.

 ## Abstract

-If your system makes HTTP requests to 3rd-party provided URL it's required to check if this URL maps to some kind of local IP address.
-This gem performs checks against following types of local IP addresses:
+If your system makes HTTP requests to an URL provided by 3rd-party it's important to check if this URL resolves to some kind of local IP address.
+This gem performs checks against the following types of local IP addresses:

 1. IPv4 and IPv6 localhost addresses.
 2. IPv4 `0.0.0.0` and IPv6 `::` addresses.